Science Speaks: Conversations on Health Podcast – Diagnosing Disease: The Past, Present and Future

 Dr Haslbauer is a researcher on the BRCCH project: Lessons From the Deceased to the Living and Back.
 Read more here.

-PD Maximilian Ackermann
+Prof Maximilian Ackermann

 RWTH University Clinics & Helios University Clinics, Germany